Starting Nov 1st : 6th Annual Through The Winter Beekeeping Course. Click Here For Early Bird Special.

 Generally, PerfectBee suggests that an open discussion with your neighbors is the way to go.
 If you go down the "open and transparent" path, the first course of action is to educate your neighbors.

 Another approach is to install a beehive first and answer questions second.
-This somewhat more cavalier is based on the idea that if the hive is going to be out of sight, there's a good chance neighbors may not even be aware of the bees.
+This somewhat more cavalier is based on the idea that if the hive is out of sight, there's a good chance neighbors may not even be aware of the bees.
 If that is the case, why not say nothing and answer any questions after the fact?

 The success of this philosophy depends on various factors, including the ability to place a hive in a less-than-obvious location.
 In many circumstances it works just fine and the first sign the neighbors have is either the extra color in their garden over the warmer months - or you knocking on the door with a jar of honey.
 As a general rule, it's difficult for a neighbor to pick a fight if s/he's been unaware of the beehive in the year since it was installed and you come offering gifts!